camunda-community-hub/camunda8-greenfield-installation/README.md

 At this point, you have a Kubernetes Cluster on a cloud provider of your choice.
 The next step is to start up a camunda environment.

-If you're impatient and just want to get a small, but complete, Camunda environment up and running, run the following:
+To start a small development Camunda environment, run the following:

      make camunda

-By default, this command will use the values found inside `common/camunda/zeebe-small-profile.yaml`.
+By default, this command will use the values found inside `common/camunda/zeebe-small-no-auth-profile.yaml`.

+There are several other example values files inside `common/camunda` for example, `zeebe-small-profile.yaml` is the same as `zeebe-small-no-auth-profile.yaml`, except that it also installs Camunda Identity.

+To customize the Camunda environment by creating your own "values.yaml" file.

 ## Customizing your environment.